Sunday, July 24, 2016

 Head – 1.4 out of 3 mugs

-The head is small, with very fine bubbles that dissipate slowly.
-After 30 seconds, there was little or no remnant.
+The head is diminutive, characterized by exceedingly delicate bubbles that gradually dissipate.
+After 30 seconds, there was negligible or no residual.

 Zip – 2.1 out of 3 mugs

-The overall carbonation and flavor are pleasing, but nothing great.
-This is not intended to be a fine brew, but an above-average commercial cane sugar brew.
+The overall carbonation and flavor are satisfactory, but not exceptional.
+This beverage is not intended to be a premium brew, but rather an average commercial cane sugar beverage.

 Post Consumption Impression – 2.3 out of 3 mugs

-This is a commercial-style beverage that I would purchase again.
-It would be good on a hot summer day when you just want a refreshing beverage or with a bratwurst.
-However, in my opinion, root beer is not a social drink.
+This commercial-style beverage is one that I would purchase again.
+It would be an excellent choice for a hot summer day when you desire a refreshing beverage or when paired with a bratwurst.
+However, root beer is not a social drink.

 Would I recommend this at 8.0 out of 12 mugs?